Away (play)

-Away is a play written by the Australian playwright Michael Gow.
+Away is a play written by Australian playwright Michael Gow.
 First performed by the Griffin Theatre Company in 1986, it tells the story of three internally conflicted families holidaying on the coast for Christmas, 1968.

 Away has become one of the most widely produced Australian plays of all time and is part of the Higher School Certificate syllabi or general High School Curriculum in many states, including Western Australia, New South Wales, Queensland and Victoria.

-With the play's conscious nods to Shakespeare (it opens with the school's production of A Midsummer Night's Dream and ends with King Lear.)
-Gow emphasises the performativity of individual human responses to death, racism, class, and relationships.
+With the play's conscious nods to Shakespeare (it opens with the school's production of A Midsummer Night's Dream and ends with King Lear).
+Gow emphasises the performativity of individual human responses to death, racism, class and relationships.
 Gow sees the play as largely autobiographical.

 Synopsis

-To conclude the year, a high school stages a production of ‘A Midsummer Night’s Dream’ by William Shakespeare.
+To conclude the year, a high school stages a production of A Midsummer Night's Dream by William Shakespeare.
 The play is directed by Miss Latrobe, whose work is praised by the headmaster Roy.
 Among the performers are Tom and Meg, who form a polite friendship and show a mutual attraction to each other.

 Backstage after the production, Tom's parents, Harry and Vic, give the show an enthusiastic reception, whereas Meg's parents, Gwen and Jim, react with indifference.
 The two families discuss their plans on going away for the holidays, although after his parents depart Tom is hurt when he overhears Gwen slandering his family's lack of wealth.
 Gwen also shows disdain towards Coral, Roy's aloof wife.
 Following the death of their son in the Vietnamese War, Coral suffers from severe bouts of depression and dementia which is revealed to be causing a great strain on her marriage to Roy.

 Although staying in different accommodation, the three families eventually converge on the same location at the Gold Coast for their holiday.
 Jim, Gwen and Meg are staying at a caravan park, and on Christmas Day, Jim is upset that the box of Christmas presents for the family has been left at home.
 Although he tries to hastily change the subject, Meg deduces that Gwen left the box of presents at home on purpose and angrily confronts Gwen.
 Gwen retaliates, offended and hurt as she explains her logic, immediately departing to lie down.
-Privately, Jim shares a memory to Meg of when he saw Gwen recite Scarlett O'Hara’s famous monologue from Gone with the Wind, and places emphasis on Gwen finding solace in the film and aligning her life with the quote.
+Privately, Jim shares a memory with Meg of when he saw Gwen recite Scarlett O'Hara's famous monologue from Gone with the Wind, and places emphasis on Gwen finding solace in the film and aligning her life with the quote.